 Just explaining that scenario was exhausting and stressful…

-Connecting your cloud applications and automating processes not only streamlines the communication process, but it also ensures data accuracy and generates a reliable history of key information or actions.
+Connecting your SaaS apps and automating processes not only streamlines the communication process, but it also ensures data accuracy and generates a reliable history of key information or actions.
 When apps talk, teams win, it’s that simple.
 So, if it’s done right here’s how that process should really look at Circular Logic Corp:

 When Joe closes the deal , he updates Salesforce.
 It then automatically notifies a collaboration tool, for example a Slack channel, letting key cross-team members of the customer on-boarding team know – Jill in Finance and Dave in Marketing.
 Jill then generates an invoice in QuickBooks, which automatically notifies Hubspot.
 Hubspot then automatically initiates the “Welcome Package” and creates a Google event for kick-off.
 No action for Dave, he can stay focused on his other marketing campaign initiatives.